ham2k/ham2k/README.md

 Run `nx affected:test` to execute the unit tests affected by a change.

+Run `nx run-many --target=test --all` to run ALL tests.

 ## Running end-to-end tests

 Run `nx e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).